 Some of the exhibits in the galleries are interactive to enhance a visitor’s experience.
 One such interactive exhibit includes a mini-game where visitors can try to match the Classical Chinese, Vernacular Chinese and English Words by turning colourful blocks.

 The Sun Yat Sen Nanyang Memorial Hall will appeal to those keen to learn more about the establishment of modern China and the role the overseas Chinese played in supporting the revolution.
-Text panels accompanying the exhibits are informative but require some patience to read through and digest.
+Text panels accompanying the exhibits are informative and reward those who take the time to read through them.

 Visitors can scan QR codes located around the museum to do a self-guided tour.